Execute Intents

 Security & How We Protect Users

-• Full details — See Security for delegation modes and best practices.
+• Full details: See Delegation and protection for delegation modes and best practices.

-• Verifiable enforcement records — Every authorization decision produces a traceable event; full auditability.
+• Verifiable enforcement records: Every authorization decision produces a traceable event.

-• Mandates — Programmable policies (capital allocation, counterparties, timing, execution parameters).
-See Policy & Mandates.
+• Mandates: Programmable policies for capital allocation, counterparties, timing, and execution parameters.
+See Delegation and protection.

 Delegation & Execution Modes